 One Last Thing: Create a Culture of Efficiency

 Having a senior person with authority over the streamlining project ensures that it remains a priority.
 It also helps to shift the culture of a company.

 More efficient systems will lower costs and increase customer satisfaction.
-At the same time you are reducing stress and frustration for your people.
-And if you want to retain these benefits moving forward, you’ve got to set an example for staff.
-If they see the Board allowing poor practice, they too will be lax.
+At the same time, you are reducing stress and frustration for your people.
+And if you want to retain these benefits moving forward, you’ve got to set an example for your staff.
+If they see the CEO or CFO allowing poor practice, they too will be lax.
 If they see you working toward efficiency, they will be conscious of it as well.

 Much of the cultural challenge may be for managers to listen to people internally, and for these people to feel safe to express their frustrations, especially when they involve their own jobs.
 You will know it is working when staff feel empowered to ask questions and make suggestions, so that down the line you do not have another mess of spaghetti to clean up!